-But just how much does a surrogate cost?
+But just how much does working with a surrogate cost?
 You’ll likely be using a gestational carrier — that’s the term you’ll hear thrown around a lot to describe a woman who gets pregnant to help someone else fulfill their dreams of parenthood but is not biologically related to the baby.
 She is impregnated via in vitro fertilization (IVF) and carries an embryo made up of someone else’s sperm and someone else’s egg.

 But does she get compensated?
 And what about the surrogacy costs after the baby is born?

-How much does a surrogate cost?
+How much does working with a surrogate cost?

-Let’s just get the averages out of the way, shall we?
 The cost of surrogacy can run you anywhere from $100,000 to $200,000 in the United States — depending on where you live, who your gestational carrier is, and just exactly what fertility services you need along the way.
 It’s a pretty big range — and you’re probably wondering what’s included in that figure.